History of education in England: Education Act 1902

-The Fisher Act of 1918
+Education Act 1918

-The Fisher Education Act 1918 made secondary education compulsory up to age 14 and gave responsibility for secondary schools to the state.
-Under the Act, many higher elementary schools and endowed grammar schools sought to become state funded central schools or secondary schools.
+The Fisher Education Act 1918 (8 & 9 Geo.
+5. c.
+39) made secondary education compulsory up to age 14 and gave responsibility for secondary schools to the state.
+Under the act, many higher elementary schools and endowed grammar schools sought to become state funded central schools or secondary schools.
 However, most children attended elementary (primary, in modern parlance) school until age 14, rather than going to a separate school for secondary education.
 The act was also known as the "Fisher Act" as it was devised by H. A. L. Fisher.
-The act enforced compulsory education from 5–14 years, but also included provision for compulsory part-time education for all 14- to 18-year-olds.
-There were also plans for expansion in tertiary education, by raising the participation age to 18.
-This was dropped because of the cuts in public spending after World War I. This is the first act which starting planning provisions for young people to remain in education until the age of 18.
-The 1918 act was not immediately implemented, instead waiting until an act in 1921 before coming into effect.
+Starting in 1921 it enforced compulsory education from 5–14 years, but also included provision for compulsory part-time education for all 14- to 18-year-olds.
+This was dropped because of the cuts in public spending after World War I. This is the first act which started planning provisions for young people to remain in education until the age of 18.

-After the passing of the Local Government Act 1929, Poor Law schools became state funded elementary schools.
+After the passing of the Local Government Act 1929 (19 & 20 Geo.
+5. c.
+17), Poor Law schools became state funded elementary schools.
 The concept of junior technical schools was introduced in the 1930s to provide vocational education at secondary level, but few were ever opened.

 Spens and Norwood reports

-In 1937 historian G.A.N.
-Lowndes identified a "Silent Social Revolution" in England and Wales since 1895 that could be credited to the expansion of public education:
+In 1937 historian G. A. N. Lowndes identified a "Silent Social Revolution" in England and Wales since 1895 that could be credited to the expansion of public education:

-The contribution which a sound and universal system of public education can make to the sobriety, orderliness and stability of a population is perhaps the most patent of its benefits.
-What other gains can be placed to its credit?...Can it be claimed that the widening of educational opportunity in the long run repays that cost to the community by a commensurate increase in the national wealth and prosperity?
-Or can it be claimed that it is making the population happier, better able to utilise its leisure, more adaptable?
-Anyone who knows how the schools have come to life in the past decade, anyone who is in a position to take a wide view of the social condition of the people and compare conditions to-day with those forty years ago, will have no hesitation in answering these questions in the affirmative.

 A report of 1938 of a committee chaired by Will Spens, a former Vice-Chancellor of the University of Cambridge, recommended that entry to schools would be based on intelligence testing.
 This was followed by the Norwood Report of 1943 which advocated the "Tripartite System" of secondary education which was introduced in the late 1940s.